Life at Drexel

 No matter if you choose living on campus or commuting, our University provides an array of resources and opportunities to make your time here as fun and successful as possible.

 While living on campus, you will exist in a diverse community, engage with peers in meaningful ways, gain a greater sense of who you are and what you love to do, and form a better connection to our vast campus.
-If living on campus as a resident is the way you decide to go, then we have an abundance of exciting opportunities available to you from the office of Housing and Residence Life to provide a safe and welcoming environment for students to live and learn.
+We have an abundance of exciting opportunities available to you from the office of Housing and Residence Life to provide a safe and welcoming environment for students to live and learn.

 As a first-year student, you have the option of eight Residence Halls as well as the opportunity to be a part of a Living Learning Community (LLC) or Gender-Inclusive Housing.
 No matter what you choose, all first-year residential communities at Drexel enjoy academic and social activities throughout the year, such as weekly events coordinated by Residential Assistants (RAs), and hall-wide events designed to bring residents together (i.e. open mic events, athletic competitions, etc.).
 You will never find yourself without things to do as a resident student at Drexel.